-NOTE 1: a is a positive integer and b is 0 or a positive integer; a and b are determined by UE implementation with a+b+1 = 1000 or 1000·2µ slots, according to higher layer parameter timeWindowSize-CR, b < (a+b+1)/2, and n+b shall not exceed the last transmission opportunity of the grant for the current transmission.
+NOTE 1: a is a positive integer and b is 0 or a positive integer; a and b are determined by UE implementation with a+b+1 = 1000 or 1000·2µ slots, according to higher layer parameter sl-TimeWindowSizeCR-r16, b < (a+b+1)/2, and n+b shall not exceed the last transmission opportunity of the grant for the current transmission.

 NOTE 2: SL CR is evaluated for each (re)transmission.